 4 handfuls of tomatoes (1-2 larger tomatoes per person, or a handful of smaller ones each)

 Preheat the oven to 175C / 350F.
 Place the bread cubes in a single layer on a baking tray, and bake for 5 – 10 minutes or until crisp but not brown.
 Set aside to cool.

 In a large bowl, add the vinegar, minced garlic, salt, pepper and olive oil and whisk to combine.
 Set aside.

-Cut the tomatoes in half and squeeze out the seeds and pulp into a bowl, leaving to one side.
+Cut the tomatoes in half and squeeze out the seeds and pulp into a bowl.
+Discard the watery pulp.
 Cut the tomatoes into strips and place in the vinaigrette bowl.
-Halve the cucumber lengthwise and use a spoon to scoop out the seeds and watery core.
-Slice the cucumber into half moons.
-Thinly slice the red onion.
-Add the tomatoes, cucumber and red onion to the vinaigrette bowl.
+Halve the cucumber lengthwise, then scoop out and discard the seeds and watery core.
+Slice the cucumber into half moons and add to the tomatoes.
+Thinly slice the red onion and add to the bowl.
 Add the olives and roughly tear in the basil leaves.
 Toss everything to combine.